FamilySearch/familysearch-javascript-sdk/README.md

 * Retry in the case of throttled responses is handled for you.

 * Cross-platform: the SDK works with jQuery, AngularJS, or Node.js.
+See the [examples](https://github.com/FamilySearch/familysearch-javascript-sdk/tree/master/examples).

 * Object-oriented: SDK functions return objects, which have convenience functions to make getting or setting data easy.